 - Improve our understanding of air toxics emissions in communities across the state.

 - Evaluate the effectiveness of various air toxics programs and policies.

-2016 Air Toxics Emissions Inventory
+2020 Toxic Air Contaminant Emissions Inventory

-- Use as a screening tool for the Cleaner Air Oregon Prioritization process
+- Use as a screening tool for the Cleaner Air Oregon Prioritization process.